 Located in the Cancer and Genetics Research Center, our lab is equipped with all the necessary resources and tools needed to investigate the mechanisms of Acute Myeloid Leukemia (AML) and Myelodysplastic Syndromes (MDS), using biochemical techniques, cell culture, and mouse models.

-Using cell-line and mouse models of Leukemia, we have the facilities needed for the development and study of models that allow us to better understand the underlying mechanisms of AML and MDS and work towards more effective therapies.
+Using cell-line and mouse models of Leukemia, we have the facilities needed to develop and study models that allow us better to understand the underlying mechanisms of AML and MDS and work towards more effective therapies.

 Equipped with machinery ranging from standard RT-PCR machines to advanced hematology system analyzers, our lab is home to the tools needed to pursue topics on the frontiers of hematology and oncology research.

 The UF Health Cancer Center provides the University of Florida cancer scientists with state of the art technology, coupled with scientific expertise to foster and facilitate outstanding.

 The University of Florida Health Cancer Center Biostatistics & Quantitative Sciences Shared Resource (BQS-SR) provides biostatistical leadership and analytic collaborative support to members of the Cancer Center.